 In spring 2020, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which included the Higher Education Emergency Relief Fund (HEERF).
 This provision provides two sources of assistance for colleges and universities: 1) Emergency funds to be distributed directly to students and 2) Funds to support college operations impacted by COVID-19.
 The information provided on this web site complies with CARES – HEERF public information requirements.

-COCC was awarded $3,183,671 in CARES Act – HEERF funding, with a minimum of 50% of these funds directed towards student aid; the remainder of funds is available for additional student aid or to support institutional operations impacted by COVID-19.
+At that time, COCC was awarded $3,183,671 in CARES Act – HEERF funding, with 50% of these funds directed towards student aid; the remainder are directed to support institutional operations impacted by COVID-19.
 To access these funds, COCC signed a Certification and Agreement attesting to the College’s commitment to use the funds for the intended purpose.

-The College intends to distribute aid to students in two groups:
+The College distributed aid to students as follows:

 Specific details regarding COCC’s spring term distribution formula are:

 Number of Students: Spring

 |1||Expected Family Contribution $0 - 5,576, with unmet need, greater than 5 credits||$1,025||1,098|

 |2||Expected Family Contribution $5,577 - 10,000, with unmet need, greater than 5 credits||$725||200|

 |3||Expected Family Contribution $0 - 5,576, no unmet need, greater than 5 credits||$525||115|

 |4||Expected Family Contribution $5,577 - 10,000, no unmet need, greater than 5 credits||$525||25|